 Before I go into how to create a paperless accounting office, let's look at why you should make the transition.
 These benefits are essential to know, especially for the doubters and the accountants who are nostalgic about their traditional methods.

 So what are the benefits of going paperless?

 1. Less waste

-Did you know that the average UK office worker uses approximately 10,000 sheets of paper per year?
-What’s even more shocking is that 75% of this ends up at the landfill (that’s equivalent to a small tree per person!).
+The average UK office worker uses approximately 10,000 sheets of paper per year!
+What’s even more shocking is that 75% of this ends up in landfill (that’s equivalent to a small tree per person!).
 When more than half of the paper used is eventually thrown away anyway, it makes sense to digitally store and delete these files instead.
-Not only does this lessen the impact on the environment, but ‘going green’ is one of the sustainable business trends that are shaping the next decade too; a trend that is great for your brand.
+Not only does this lessen the impact on the environment, but ‘going green’ is one of the sustainable business trends that are shaping the next decade.

 2. Increased efficiency and productivity